-In the mid-1990’s nursing school enrollments and graduation rates began to decline as the college-age population diminished and rising career opportunities for women in business, medicine, engineering and law forced nursing to compete with other professions for qualified candidates.
+- Nursing school enrollments and graduation rates began to decline as fewer nurses entered the field of nursing education.
+Rising career opportunities for women in other fields forced nursing to compete for qualified candidates.

 What are the advantages of a four-year professional nursing program leading to a BA degree versus a two year technical nursing program leading to an AA degree?